-These are board games that raised over a million bucks on Kickstarter in the last four months at the time this article was written.
+These are board games that raised over a million bucks on Kickstarter in the last four months at the time this article was written in 2018.
 How many would you remember unprompted?
 Be honest.

 Forget individual products for a second.
 You want to create brand that has staying power.
 I can’t tell you what Z-Man last published, but I know who Z-Man is.
 Same for Cool Mini Or Not.